guym4c/doctrine-graphql-helper/README.md

 # doctrine-graphql-helper

-Easily create a GraphQL schema from Doctrine entities.
+Generate a PSR-7 GraphQL API server from an instance of the Doctrine ORM in just a few lines of PHP, with permissions and custom mutation resolvers available out-of-the-box.

 ## Install
 Via Composer: